UDOOboard/Neo-Docs/docs/09_Kernel_Hacking/01_Setup_kernel_dev_environment.md

 <img style="width:400px;" src="../img/gionji/DOCS_dev_env_03.PNG">

 Choose the Virtual machine name and its location.
-It's recomended to put it into a drive with 30GB free at least.
+It's recommended to put it into a drive with 30GB free at least.

 <img style="width:400px;" src="../img/gionji/DOCS_dev_env_04.PNG">

-Choose the maximum virtual hard disk size (20 GB is ok) but 30 is recomended.
+Choose the maximum virtual hard disk size (20 GB is ok) but 30 is recommended.
 Space is allocated when is needed.

 <img style="width:400px;" src="../img/gionji/DOCS_dev_env_05.PNG">